arunjoshuaa/users_hub/README.md

 Tapping a notification can navigate to a specific screen.

+### Bottom Navigation

+Main screens are wrapped in a Scaffold with BottomNavigationBar.

+Offline handling for these screens is shown inside the body instead of full-page navigation.

+### App Customization

+Launcher icon can be updated.

+App name can be customized in android/app/src/main/AndroidManifest.xml.

+### Localization

+Supports English and Hindi.

+You can add more languages in the l10n folder and update MaterialApp localization delegates.

 ### Build & Run

 Run the app on a real device: